amitmse/in_Python_/Boosting/README.md

 https://github.com/amitmse/in_Python_/blob/master/Boosting/Example.xlsx

 	--------------------------------------------------------------------------------------------------
-1. Initialize Weights: Assign same weight to all obs ( 1/No. of obs ).
-The sum of weights is 1.
+1. Initialize Weights:
+- Assign same weight to all obs ( 1/No. of obs ).
+- The sum of weights is 1.
-	If there are 10 total obs then weight is 0.1 (1/10).
+- If there are 10 total obs then weight is 0.1 (1/10).
-	Actual weight for target "Yes" = +0.1
+- Actual weight for target "Yes" = +0.1
-	Actual weight for target "No" = -0.1
+- Actual weight for target "No" = -0.1

 2. Iterative Learning: In each iteration, a model is trained.
 - Each tree learns from previous ones.
 Misclassified observations gain more weight in the next iteration.
 - Correctly classified observations retain their weights.
 All weights are adjusted to sum to 1.

 - For each iteration compute accuracy: (1/2) * ln [ (1 - Total Error) / Total Error ]
-3 obs are misclassified out of 10 in the first iteration, the total error is 3/10. accuracy: 0.43
+	- Three obs are misclassified out of 10 in the first iteration, the total error is 3/10. accuracy: 0.43

 - Recompute weights: Adjust weight for misclassified observation:
 	- correctly classified = Previous Weight * e^(-accuracy) = 0.07